 Global Human Trafficking and Modern Slavery Statement

-HDR is a global multidisciplinary professional services organization operating in more than 200 locations around the globe.
-This statement summarizes HDR’s policies and practices concerning anti-human trafficking and modern slavery.
+HDR is a global multidisciplinary professional services organisation operating in more than 200 locations around the globe.
+This statement summarises HDR’s policies and practices concerning anti-human trafficking and modern slavery.

 Structure and Supply Chains

 Our work is delivered by staff (permanent, temporary, agency, consultants, contractors, sub-contractors) and suppliers.
 In general, our professional services activities produce a low risk in relation to modern slavery and human trafficking.
 However, HDR is committed to being a responsible corporate citizen and acting with the highest ethical standards.

 HDR seeks to comply with all applicable laws and regulations regarding forced labour, human trafficking, and modern slavery.
 Our Anti-Human-Trafficking and Modern Slavery Policy and our Code of Business Conduct (HDRinc.com external Third Party Code of Conduct) confirm that we will not tolerate or condone abuse of human rights within our business or supply chain and will take seriously any allegations that human rights are not properly respected.
 Both HDR’s Anti-Human Trafficking and Modern Slavery Policy and our Code of Business Ethics and Conduct apply to all business partners of HDR in addition to HDR employees.
 HDR’s annual ESG Report reiterates our commitment to an ethical workplace and the value of our professionals.